Aid comes to wrecked Northern Sea Route tanker

 The “Nordvik”, which has been drifting in remote Arctic waters following a collision with an ice floe, is now being accompanied by icebreakers to its home port.

-According to the Russian Sea and River Transport Agency, a total of 1800 litres of diesel oil was on Wednesday reloaded from the “Nordvik” into the tanker “Boris Vilkitsky”.
+According to the Russian Sea and River Transport Agency, a total of 1800 tons of diesel oil was on Wednesday reloaded from the “Nordvik” into the tanker “Boris Vilkitsky”.
 The two vessels are now accompanied by two nuclear-powered icebreakers, the “Taymyr” and the “Vaigach”, out of the Matisen strait, the agency informs.
 The escort started early Thursday and the wrecked “Nordvik” will be taken to its home port of Khatanga.

 There has been no leakage of oil from the vessel, the agency informs.
 The Murmansk-based “Boris Vilkitsky” is expected to bring the “Nordvik” oil to Murmansk.